AlirezaSamar/Machine-Learning-on-Apple-Silicon-M1/README.md

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+🚨 follow the steps when it finished, requires to echo command.

 Now, you need to install the xcode-select command-line utilities.
 Use the following command to install:

 ```
 xcode-select --install
 ```

 🚨 If this command didn't work, you should install XCode from the App Store.

 ## Install MiniForge